Chart Color Schemes

 Household Composition

-Blayney has a typical household mix, with a fairly typical median household size
+Blayney has a typical household mix, with a higher-than-average median household size

 Family households account for 69.5% of all households, including 28.0% couples with children, 27.7% couples without children, and 12.6% single parent families.
-Non-family households constitute the remaining 30.5%, with lone person households at 28.8% and group households making up 2.0% of the total.
-The median household size is 2.5 people, which aligns with the Rest of NSW average.
+Non-family households make up the remaining 30.5%, with lone person households at 28.8% and group households comprising 2.0%.
+The median household size is 2.5 people, larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households